Xiaomi Mi TV Stick 1080p

-For a particularly simple connection establishment, the "Google quick setup" can be used.
+The “Google quick setup” can be used for a particularly simple connection setup.
 The stick connects to the smartphone and allows setup directly from the smartphone.
 Unfortunately, the Google quick setup did not work in the test.
 Despite the connection, the stick was not recognized by the Google app.
 Instead, the WLAN password had to be entered manually using the remote control.
 In the further course of the setup, you can still make an app selection, set up the voice assistant and you will receive initial information about the Android TV functions.

 Android TV user interface

-After setting up, you end up in the tidy one Android TV 9 User interface.
+After setting up, you end up in the tidy Android TV 9 user interface.
 Whether and when the Xiaomi Mi TV Stick will be provided with an update to Android TV 11 is not yet known - as of October 2020.

-The user interface is clear according to tiling built up.
+The user interface is clearly structured according to tiles.
 Apps can be added to the quick selection and sorted as required.
 Favorites can be displayed on the home screen.
 A preview allows you to quickly switch to personalized content.

-The user interface did not always react smoothly in the practical test.
+The user interface did not always respond smoothly in the practical test.
 When switching between the apps, loading times can be longer and the tiles are not always set up straight away.
 Occasionally stuttering can occur when navigating through the user interface.
-Despite these performance weaknesses, the Mi TV Stick still delivers a good Android TV overall picture.
+Despite these performance weaknesses, the Mi TV Stick still delivers a good overall Android TV picture.

 Google Play Store

-One reason to choose Android TV is that Google Play Store.
+One reason to choose Android TV is the Google Play Store.
 This is comparable to the Play Store on Android smartphones and enables the installation of additional apps.
-The selection is wide and pretty much everyone Streaming providers (e.g. Netflix, Disney Plus, Prime Video, DAZN and others) is represented with a suitable app.
-There are also numerous Media players (e.g. Kodi, Plex, VLC), widgets and tools ready for download.
+The selection is wide and pretty much every streaming provider (e.g. Netflix, Disney Plus, Prime Video, DAZN and others) is represented with a suitable app.
+In addition, numerous media players (e.g. Kodi, Plex, VLC), widgets and tools are available for download.

-Who the stick with Sky Go would like to use looks into the tube.
+If you want to use the stick with Sky Go, look into the tube.
 The app is not available in the Play Store.
-Sky Go can be transferred via Google Cast from the PC web browser to the stick via a detour.
+Sky Go can be transferred from the PC web browser to the stick via Google Cast via a detour.

-The Xiaomi Mi TV Stick is G Compatible and functionally comparable to a Google Chromecast.
-Videos, pictures and music can be streamed from a smartphone, tablet or PC to the television with just one click.
+The Xiaomi Mi TV Stick is Google Cast compatible and functionally comparable to a Google Chromecast.
+Videos, pictures and music can be streamed from smartphone, tablet or PC to the TV with just one click.

-The Google Assistant built into Android TV responds to "Ok Google" and helps with finding films and other content.
-The remote control of the Xiaomi Mi TV Stick has its own Google Assistant button, which calls up the voice assistant at the push of a button.
-Questions and commands are entered directly into the Microphone the remote control.
+The Google Assistant integrated in Android TV reacts to "Ok Google" and helps with the search for films and other content.
+The remote control of the Xiaomi Mi TV Stick has its own Google Assistant button that calls up the voice assistant at the push of a button.
+Questions and commands are spoken directly into the remote control microphone.

 Video playback and streaming

-Strictly speaking, the Xiaomi TV Stick is a stripped down one Xiaomi Mi Box S. Instead of high-resolution 4K video playback, the stick is on Full HD (1080p60) limited.
+Strictly speaking, the Xiaomi TV Stick is a stripped down one Xiaomi Mi Box S. Instead of high-resolution 4K video playback, the stick is limited to Full HD (1080p60).

 The playback was consistently smooth in the test.
-It doesn't matter whether you stream via a streaming provider or transmit a video via Google Cast.
-The Video formats RM, MOV, VOB, AVI, MKV, TS and MP4And the Video codecs VP9-10, H.265, H.264, VC-1, MPEG1 / 2/4 and Real8 / 9/10.
-The playback of High Dynamic Range (HDR) Content was not (yet) possible at the time of the test, although the "color depth" item is already stored in the settings.
+It doesn't matter whether you stream via a streaming provider or transfer a video via Google Cast.
+The video formats RM, MOV, VOB, AVI, MKV, TS and MP4, as well as the video codecs VP9-10, H.265, H.264, VC-1, MPEG1 / 2/4 and Real8 / 9/10 are supported.
+The playback of high dynamic range (HDR) content was not (yet) possible at the time of the test, although the "color depth" item is already stored in the settings.

-Kodi can be installed and run on the stick.
-However, since no external data storage device can be connected, the only option is to stream wirelessly via WLAN.
+Kodi can be installed executable on the stick.
+However, since no external data carrier can be connected, the only option is to stream wirelessly via the WLAN.
 However, an extensive media library quickly makes the stick sweat.
-They achieved WiFi speeds are perfectly sufficient for 1080p60 transmissions.
+The WLAN speeds achieved are completely sufficient for 1080p60 transmissions.

-Multi-channel audio can be classified as PCM or source-coded in the form of Dolby Digital, Dolby Digital Plus, DTS and AAC loop through.
+Multi-channel audio can be looped through as PCM or source-coded in the form of Dolby Digital, Dolby Digital Plus, DTS and AAC.
 That also works satisfactorily.
 However, HD audio is not supported.

 Xiaomi Mi TV Stick vs. Amazon Fire TV Stick